huggingface/transformers/docs/source/en/perf_infer_gpu_many.md

 </Tip>

-## BetterTransformer and Flash Attention
+## BetterTransformer

+[`BetterTransformer`](https://huggingface.co/docs/optimum/bettertransformer/overview) API converts 🤗 transformers models to make them use PyTorch-native transformer fastpath that calls optimized kernels such as Flash Attention under the hood.

-[`BetterTransformer`](https://huggingface.co/docs/optimum/bettertransformer/overview) is supported for faster inference on multi-GPU for text, image, and audio models.
+BetterTransformer is also supported for faster inference on multi-GPU for text, image, and audio models.

+### Decoder models

 For text models, especially decoder-based models (GPT, T5, Llama, etc.), the `BetterTransformer` API converts all attention operations to use the [`torch.nn.functional.scaled_dot_product_attention` method](https://pytorch.org/docs/master/generated/torch.nn.functional.scaled_dot_product_attention) (SDPA) that is only available in PyTorch 2.0 and onwards.